AlexandreDecan/sismic/docs/contract.rst

 The semantic of pre/postconditions and invariants is not surprising:

- - For statecharts:
-    - the invariants are checked at the end of each macro step.
-    - preconditions and postconditions cannot be defined
  - For states:
     - the preconditions are checked before the state is entered (and before executing ``on entry``).
     - the postconditions are checked after the state is exited (and after executing ``on exit``).